How to Make a French Cleat

 Final Thoughts

-A french cleat is a strong, simple way to hang heavy items like cabinets, artwork, tools, and more.
+A French cleat is a strong, simple way to hang heavy items like cabinets, artwork, tools, and more.
 They are easy to make with a table saw or circular saw.

-Get the free french cleat handbook (including the detailed instructions and measurements) now!
+Get the free French cleat handbook (including the detailed instructions and measurements) now!

 Thank you for stopping by.
 If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
 I’d really appreciate it!